Sharaal/rss/README.md

 # Backlog

-* Merge "Subscripe" and "Search" and display the single feed if an feed url is entered
 * Endpoint allows multiple feed urls and just fetch, order and show the feed items, available also for not authenticated users
 * Support Atom feed format
 * Add possibility to read later (mark feed items to read later and filter only for them)